Eyesore123/blog-app/README.md

 ## Issues

 - Markdown editor needs work.
-- I've disabled the queue for emails until I add test email panel to admin dashboard so i can test queues before I use them in prod
 - Flash messages are not working properly so I made a workaround for pop-ups.
 - Admin can create and fetch sketches of posts, but sketches are separate from upload panel so the UI is not the most intuitive.
-- Annoying backend related issues: email sends do not always trigger etc.
 - Aside section is a bit heavy and can disturb the function called page scroll: when user clicks on a link, the page might stop going all the way up when the aside part is still loading.
 So instead of page scrolling all the way up, it might stop somewhere in between in some instances.

 ## Testing